 Character Areas

-Supporting the long term vision, the master plan outlines a set of guiding principles that govern the approach to the development and character of the Culture + Entertainment District.
+Supporting the long term vision, the Rivers District Master Plan outlines a set of guiding principles that govern the approach to the development and character of the Culture + Entertainment District.
 Creating a connected, resilient, vibrant and authentic neighbourhood requires a commitment to ensuring both the heritage and history of the community blends with its exciting future and growth over the next 20 years.
 Six character areas make up the whole of The C+E and help to achieve the desired vibe in newly developed areas and contribute to the look and feel of the entire community.
 Each area has a unique identity in its built form and activation, while intentionally complementing and connecting to one another.

 Community Park Spaces & Plazas